Getting Started with Ambient Mesh

 Deploy the sample application

 You’ll use the sample bookinfo application, which is part of the Istio distribution that you downloaded above.
 In ambient mode, you deploy applications to your Kubernetes cluster exactly the same way you would without Istio.
-This means that you can have your applications running in your cluster before you enable ambient mesh and have them join the mesh without needing to restart or reconfigure them.
+This means that you can have your applications running in your cluster before you enable ambient mode, and have them join the mesh without needing to restart or reconfigure them.

 $ kubectl apply -f @samples/bookinfo/platform/kube/bookinfo.yaml@